-- smoking, heavy alcohol use and excess caffeine consumption which have been linked to causing a short follicular phase and overall menstrual cycle.
+- smoking, heavy alcohol use and excess caffeine consumption have been linked to causing a short follicular phase and overall menstrual cycle.

 What about a long follicular phase?
 Is fertility affected by a long cycle?

-If your follicular phase lasts longer than 20 days, you may have a problem with ovulation or hormonal balance.
+If your follicular phase lasts longer than 20 days, you may have a problem with ovulation or a hormonal balance.
 If you ovulate later than day 20, some experts suggest egg quality can deteriorate, increasing the risk for chromosomal problems involved in miscarriage.

 Encouraging Balanced Menstrual Health Naturally

-In the medical world, doctors use birth control and hormone medications as temporary measures to normalize the cycle, and encourage follicle health.
+In the medical world, doctors use birth control and hormone medications as temporary measures to normalize the cycle and encourage follicle health.
 In the natural world, we use diet, herbs, stress management and lifestyle therapies to support a healthy menstrual cycle and egg quality.

 Top Tips for Maintaining Menstrual Cycle Balance